- Academic Affairs

-Preamble to the Academic Freedom Resolution to be included in the University of Maryland Baltimore Faculty Handbook
+Preamble to the Academic Freedom Resolution to be included in the University of Maryland, Baltimore Faculty Handbook:

-On September 21, 2012, the Maryland Council of University System Faculty (CUSF) passed a resolution recommending the inclusion of an “academic freedom” provision in the System’s university faculty handbooks.
+On September 21, 2012, the Maryland Council of University System Faculty (CUSF) passed a resolution recommending the inclusion of an “academic freedom” provision in the system’s university faculty handbooks.
 Based on our own examination of the CUSF resolution and our own independent research, we have largely adopted, but have also refined, the CUSF’s recommendations.

-Academic freedom is critical as it allows the free search and exposition of truth which allows scholarship to flourish.
+Academic freedom is critical as it allows the free search and exposition of truth, which allows scholarship to flourish.
 Additional information on the current status of academic freedom nationwide appears on the website of the national American Association of University Professors (AAUP).
 The issue of academic freedom in a public university setting was traditionally thought to be protected by the First Amendment of the United States Constitution.

 However, in 2006, the United States Supreme Court’s decision in Garcetti v.
 Ceballos, 547 U.S. 410 (2006) called that constitutional assumption into question.
-In Garcetti, the Court’s majority concluded that “when public employees make statements pursuant to their official duties, the employees are not speaking as citizens for First Amendment purposes, and the Constitution does not insulate their communications from employer discipline.”
-According to the Court, “[r]estricting speech that owes its existence to a public employee’s professional responsibilities does not infringe any liberties the employee might have enjoyed as a private citizen.”
+In Garcetti, the court’s majority concluded that “when public employees make statements pursuant to their official duties, the employees are not speaking as citizens for First Amendment purposes, and the Constitution does not insulate their communications from employer discipline.”
+According to the court, “[r]estricting speech that owes its existence to a public employee’s professional responsibilities does not infringe any liberties the employee might have enjoyed as a private citizen.”
 Justice Souter, writing on behalf of Justices Ginsburg and Stevens, dissented in Garcetti, expressing concern about the decision’s possible negative impact in denying First Amendment rights involving academic freedom for employees of public colleges and universities.

 As a result, lower federal appellate courts differ as to whether or the extent to which Garcetti applies to faculty in public universities.
 Indeed, the United States Court of Appeals for the Third Circuit (in which Delaware is located), in Gorum v.
 Sessoms, 561 F. 3d 179, found that speech stemming from a professor’s role as a student advisor and faculty committee member was not protected by the First Amendment.
 That ruling explains University of Delaware Professor Joan Del Fattore’s pessimism about the impact of Garcetti on First Amendment/academic freedom issues.
-See Joan Del Fattore, “Defending Academic Freedom in the Age of Garcetti,” ACADEME, (Jan/Feb 2011).
+See Joan Del Fattore, “Defending Academic Freedom in the Age of Garcetti,” ACADEME, (Jan./Feb.
+2011).
 In 2011, however, the United States Court of Appeals for the Fourth Circuit, whose jurisdiction includes Maryland, concluded in Adams v.
 Trustees of the Univ. of N.C.-Wilmington, 640 F.3d 550 (4th Circ.
 2011) that Garcetti does not control the free speech rights of faculty at public universities.
-The Fourth Circuit strongly implied that a public university faculty member’s academic scholarship, teaching, and research capacity on issues of public importance are protected by the First Amendment so long as the faculty member is speaking about a matter of public concern and the faculty member’s free speech interest outweighs the university’s interest in restricting speech.
+The Fourth Circuit strongly implied that a public university faculty member’s academic scholarship, teaching, and research capacity on issues of public importance are protected by the First Amendment as long as the faculty member is speaking about a matter of public concern and the faculty member’s free speech interest outweighs the university’s interest in restricting speech.
 This means that speech such as the publications and teaching or research capacity of faculty at public universities in Maryland are generally protected speech and cannot be the subject of disciplinary action.

-In order to protect our academic freedom at UMB, the resolution below has been adopted by the UMB Faculty Senate.
+To protect our academic freedom at UMB, the resolution below has been adopted by the UMB Faculty Senate.
 The resolution derives from AAUP’s recommended protections and the protections adopted by the following schools: University of Delaware, University of Maine, University of Michigan, as well as the CUSF.

 UMB Faculty Senate Academic Freedom Resolution